BenjaminNie/sailbots-opencv/README.md

 sailbots-opencv
 ===============

-OpenCV prototypes for Sailbots obstacle avoidance
+OpenCV prototypes for Sailbots obstacle avoidance.

+Using Python and OpenCY 2.4.8.